AlayaNetwork/alaya-truffle/docs/source/testing/writing-tests-in-solidity.md

 * Solidity tests shouldn't extend from any contract (like a `Test` contract).
 This makes your tests as minimal as possible and gives you complete control over the contracts you write.
 * Solidity tests shouldn't be beholden to any assertion library.
 Truffle provides a default assertion library for you, but you can change this library at any time to fit your needs.
-* You should be able to run your Solidity tests against any Ethereum client.
+* You should be able to run your Solidity tests against any PlatON client.

 ## Example